Characteristic functions of measures on geometric rough paths

 This paper aims to study the characteristic function $\phi_X(M) = \EEE{M(X)}$ where $X$ is a random signature and $M$ is a unitary representation arising from a linear map $M : V \mapsto \uu$ into a unitary Lie algebra.
 Our main result asserts that $\phi_X$ uniquely determines every random variable $X$ and greatly extends the analogous result for the expected signature beyond the case of compact support.

 We now briefly outline the structure of the paper.
 Section~\ref{sec_universalAlg} studies a universal topological algebra $E(V)$ in which we embed the group of signatures.
 Roughly speaking, the induced topology is such that a sequence of signatures converges if and only if the solution to~\eqref{eq_diffEq} converges for every continuous linear map $M: V \mapsto \LLL(W)$.
 In Section~\ref{sec_groupLike} we derive important properties of probability measures on the set $G(V)$ of group-like elements of $E(V)$.
 In Section~\ref{sec_reps} we study representations of $E(V)$.
-Our first main result is Theorem~\ref{thm_3n}, which describes explicitly a family of representations of $E(\R^d)$ which preserves unitary elements and separates the points.
+Our first main result is Theorem~\ref{thm_sepPointsUnitary}, which describes explicitly a family of representations of $E(\R^d)$ which preserves unitary elements and separates the points.
 An immediate consequence is that one is able to define a meaningful characteristic function for $G(\R^d)$-valued random variables (Corollary~\ref{cor_uniqueMeasure}).
 Though our results for uniqueness of random variables are restricted to the case $V=\R^d$, we mostly work in the general setting of Banach spaces and make precise whenever finite dimensionality is required.